jarivizero/website-bugs/README.md

 <img width="582" height="676" alt="putentiremovieindrafts_twitter_x_com" src="https://github.com/user-attachments/assets/6ad9be7c-9eb0-4e94-a9ec-387a0e36e3cb" />

 Using a script to upload 1x1 fake pngs, (like tiktok method) pbs.twimg.com lets you view the images on any site (not like video.twimg.com) so you can upload any file and download it off of any website (yoursite.github.io)

+For watching the MP4 video.twimg.com urls, it's easy to download them, but not when on a website like .github.io
+There's CORS errors and stuff
+Add <meta name="referrer" content="no-referrer"> to the site and use video-s.twimg.com and it is just allowed.

 # Kami